 Analysis and Test Results

-The Exerpeutic Folding Upright and the Marcy Recumbent ME-709 are both relatively simple machines with limited features.
-Both models have eight levels of magnetic resistance and a somewhat limited resistance range that we found to provide light to medium levels of difficulty.
-These bikes are not intended for hardcore training; instead, they are well suited to riders who are interested in a less intense workout and don't require the bells and whistles of the more expensive competition.
+The DeskCycle is a small and portable under-desk exerciser that can't compete with the exercise quality of the competition mentioned above.
+Still, it is a great way to burn calories, boost the heart rate, and treadmill when you might otherwise be sitting still.
+We found it easy to work up a sweat and feel the burn, but it was limited to easy to moderate-intensity workouts.
+The Exerpeutic Folding Upright and the Marcy Recumbent ME-709 are relatively simple machines with limited features.
+Both models have eight levels of magnetic resistance and a somewhat limited resistance range that we found to provide light to medium difficulty levels.
+These bikes are not intended for hardcore training.
+Instead, they are well suited to riders interested in a less intense workout who don't require the bells and whistles of the more expensive competition.

 Ease of Setup/Portability